huangzizheng01/ShuffleMamba/README.md

 ```

 ## Training
-Example for training the ShuffleMamba-B for 300 epochs: run the script `run.sh`.
+Example for training the Vim-B for 300 epochs: run the script in ShuffleMamba/Supervised_training `run.sh`.
-Example for multi-stage training for ShuffleMamba-Reg-B: run the script `run_reg.sh`.
+Example for pre-training for MambaMLP-L: run the script in ShuffleMamba/Masked_distillation `run_pt_large.sh`.
-**all the models are training with 8 GPUs by default.*
+Example for fine-tuning pre-trained MambaMLP-L: run the script in ShuffleMamba/Masked_distillation/Finetuning `run_ft_large.sh`.

+## Model Zoo

 ## TO DO
-- [ ] release the trained models
+- [] release the trained models
 - [x] release the code

 ## Citation